 And yet, this is the fallout from how Tantra is currently being (mis)interpreted and (mis)understood.
 This post is intended to bring awareness to, and start a conversation about these misconceptions.
 And to encourage a lot more accountability for how the message is being transmitted and received.

-CLICK HERE to apply for a free, no-obligation 90 minute Skype coaching session to discover how I can best support you.
+CLICK HERE to apply for a free, no-obligation 90 minute online coaching session to discover how I can best support you.